12.Selection statement if-else , if elif,match case example programs

 In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
 Conditional statements give us this ability.
 The simplest way to do is to use a if statement.

-In programming and scripting languages, conditional statements or conditional constructs are used to perform different computations or actions depending on whether a condition evaluates to true or false.
+In programming and scripting languages, conditional statements or conditional constructs are used to perform different computations or actions depending on whether a condition evaluates to True or False.
 (Please note that true and false are always written as True and False in Python.)

 The condition usually uses comparisons and arithmetic expressions with variables.
 These expressions are evaluated to the Boolean values True or False.
 The statements for the decision taking are called conditional statements, alternatively they are also known as conditional expressions or conditional constructs.